 The first programming languages that most people learned are C and C++.
-C is widely used for general-purpose programming; it has greatly influenced many modern programming languages which also includes C++.
+C is widely used for general-purpose programming; it has greatly influenced many modern programming languages which also include C++.
 Some people claim that C uses the more complex code as compared to others.
-Therefore, it is essential to learn C as a programming language since it is one of the most vital languages used in computer science and by learning it, it helps make your basic clear.
+Therefore, it is essential to learn C as a programming language since it is one of the most vital languages used in computer science, and learning, helps make your basics clear.

 Java Applications; Used in building native Android applications and as a server-side language.